zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 Versioning conventions for Zowe CLI and plug-ins| [Versioning Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md) |

 ## Contribution guidelines specific to the CICS plug-in
-The following guidelines apply specifically to the Sample plug-infor Zowe CLI:
+The following guidelines apply specifically to the Sample plug-in for Zowe CLI:

 -   None at this time.